darkriszty/MarkdownTablePrettify-VSCodeExt/README.md

 ## CLI

 Formatting files or checking if they're already formatted is possible from the command line.
-This requires `node` and `npm`.
+This requires `node` and `npm` (optionally also `npx`).

 ### Available features from the command line:
 - To prettify a file: `npm run --silent prettify-md < input.md`.
 - To prettify a file and save the output: `npm run --silent prettify-md < input.md > output.md`.
 - To check whether a file is prettyfied or not: `npm run --silent check-md < input.md`.
 This will fail with an exception and return code `1` if the file is not prettyfied.

-> Note: the `--silent` switch sets the npm log level to silent, which is useful to hide the executed file name and concentrate on the actual output.
+> Note: the `--silent` switch sets the NPM log level to silent, which is useful to hide the executed file name and concentrate on the actual output.

 ### Installation

-To access the CLI, the extension can either be used from the Github sources, from the install VSCode extension or from npm.
+To access the CLI, the extension can either be used from the Github sources, from the already instaledl VSCode extension or from NPM.

 #### Compiling from the source code